Home

 Smooth or level the surface and slowly deep water the soil.
 Let the soil dry and settle before you plant any vegetables then again water the soil.

-If you are interested in learning how to make your own compost, click on our link making compost .
+If you are interested in learning how to make your own compost, click on our link making compost.

-Chemical fertilizer on the other hand is a little more complicated as it comes in a variety of nitrogen, phosphorus and potassium mix.
+On the other hand is a little more complicated as it comes in a variety of nitrogen, phosphorus and potassium mix.
 For more information on using chemical fertilizer, click on our link vegetable fertilizer.

-Another tip on growing tomatoes- If manure odor is a problem, you can also purchase steer manure which has been de-odorized.
+Another tip on growing tomatoes- If manure odor is a problem, you can also purchase steer manure which has been deodorized.

-The Right Spot to Plant When Growing Tomatoes
+The Right Spot to Plant

 Tomatoes need at least six hours of sunlight every day; therefore where you plant your tomatoes is important.
 If you're not sure where to plant, observe the arc of the sun throughout the day to find an area that receives at least six hours of sunlight.